joe-qodes/airbnb-clone-project/README.md

   Automates deployment and testing processes using tools like GitHub Actions and Docker.
 This improves development efficiency and ensures stable releases.

+## API Security

+Security is a critical aspect of the Airbnb Clone Project to protect sensitive data, ensure trust, and maintain the integrity of the platform.
+The following measures will be implemented:

+- **Authentication**
+  Ensures that only verified users can access the platform by requiring secure login credentials.
+This protects against unauthorized access to accounts and personal information.

+- **Authorization**
+  Controls what resources users can access based on their role (e.g., guest, host, or admin).
+This prevents unauthorized operations, such as a guest trying to manage another host’s property.

+- **Data Encryption**
+  Sensitive information such as passwords and payment details will be encrypted in storage and during transmission.
+This ensures that even if data is intercepted, it cannot be misused.

+- **Rate Limiting**
+  Restricts the number of API requests a user can make within a certain time frame.
+This protects the system against abuse, brute force attacks, and denial-of-service (DoS) attempts.

+- **Input Validation**
+  All user-provided data will be validated and sanitized to prevent SQL injection, cross-site scripting (XSS), and other injection-based attacks.

+- **Secure Payments**
+  Payment transactions will be handled with additional layers of security, including tokenization and compliance with industry standards (e.g., PCI DSS).
+This ensures financial data remains protected.

 🚀 This repository will evolve as the project progresses, with updates on tasks, features, and documentation.